brandonawilliams1/Grand-Acres-E-Commerce-Backend-App/README.md

 Now you will be able to use insomnia to perform get/put/post/and delete operations on the app.

 technologies used: NPM, Node, Mysql, express, and sequilize

+*** Part of the code for this project must be credited to the TA's of the Northwestern fullstack coding program ***